LucreMo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 T12.
 A script that prints all possible combinations of two letters, except oo T13.
 A script that prints a number with two decimal places, followed by a new line T14.
-A script that converts a number from base 10 to base 16
+A script that converts a number from base 10 to base 16 T15.
+A script that encodes and decodes text using the rot13 encryption.
+Assume ASCII